Bloodlust!: Plot

-Dean tells them his escape plan.
-He and Sandra will slip out of the house, steal a boat, go to the mainland and then come back with help.
-But as they sneak through the front gate, Balleau, toting a spear, follows.
+Dean tells them his escape plan: he and Sandra will slip out of the house, steal a boat, go to the mainland and come back with help.
+As they sneak through the front gate, Balleau, toting a spear, follows.

-Two days pass.
-No one has seen Balleau or heard from Sandra and Dean.
-As Betty and Johnny discuss this, a servant enters the room.
-They hide as the servant walks through a secret door.
-When he comes out, they go in.
-There they discover Balleau and his "trophies"- the mounted bodies of people he has hunted, Sandra and Dean among them.
-Balleau explains to Betty and Johnny that he was a sniper during the war.
-At first, he detested sniping, he says, but then began to enjoy it, and soon the enjoyment "turned into a lust - a lust for blood!"
+Two days later, no one has seen Balleau or heard from Sandra and Dean.
+While hiding, Betty and Johnny discover a secret door.
+Through it they find Balleau and his "trophies"- the mounted bodies of people he has hunted, Sandra and Dean among them.
+Balleau used to be a sniper during the war.
+At first, he detested sniping but then began to enjoy it, and soon the enjoyment "turned into a lust - a lust for blood!"

 As Balleau tells both couples that he will hunt Johnny and Pete, Jondor comes in dragging Capt.
-Tony behind him.
-Balleau adds Tony to the hunt for failing to bring Balleau sufficient inmates from the "penal island."
-Balleau says he will hunt only the three men.
-Betty and Jeanne will stay with him, and now that Sandra is dead, he is "looking forward to getting to know [them] better ... much better."
+Tony.
+Balleau adds Tony to the hunt for failing to bring sufficient inmates from the "penal island."
+Balleau will hunt only the three men.
+He will carry a crossbow and only three arrows, one for each man.

 Jondor locks the girls in the guestroom.
-Balleau says that he will carry a crossbow and only three arrows, one for each man.
 To make things more "sporting", he tosses Tony a pistol and says they will find ammunition in the "Tree of Death."
-But they find just one bullet.
+There, they find just one bullet.
 Tony runs off with it, leaving Johnny and Pete to fend for themselves.
-When Tony attempts to shoot Balleau, the gun will not fire.
-Balleau has removed the firing pin.
-He kills Tony.
+When Tony attempts to shoot Balleau, the gun does not fire.
+Balleau, who has removed the firing pin, kills Tony.

-After escaping from the guestroom, Betty and Jeanne enter the tunnel Pete and Jeanne had found earlier.
-They go into the room with a vat of acid, hoping to arm themselves with knives, but a servant comes in.
+After escaping from the guestroom, Betty and Jeanne enter the secret tunnel.
+They go into the room with a vat of acid looking for weapons when a servant comes in.
 He and Betty tussle.
-Betty, the daughter of a judo expert, judo-flips the servant into the acid, where he dissolves, screaming in agony.
+Betty, the daughter of a judo expert, throws the servant into the acid, where he dissolves and dies.

-The girls head into the jungle, looking for Johnny and Pete.
-Balleau and Jondor are still hunting the boys when Jondor falls into a leech-filled pond.
+The girls head into the jungle.
+While hunting the men, Jondor falls into a leech-filled pond.
 Balleau leaves him to drown.
 Betty and Jeanne find Johnny and Pete.
 They head for Balleau's house, planning to use his rifles against him.
-They find rifles but no ammunition.
-They are defenseless.
+After finding rifles but no ammunition, they are defenseless.

 Balleau finds the couples hiding in his trophy room.
-Holding them at gunpoint, he poses them in the tableau they will be in after killing them.
-Suddenly, Jondor bursts in, covered with leeches.
-Jondor grips Balleau in a bear hug and, as Balleau screams, impales him on a row of spikes, killing him.
+Holding them at gunpoint, he poses them in the tableau they will be in after dying.
+Jondor then bursts in, covered with leeches.
+Jondor grabs Balleau and impales him on a row of spikes, killing him.